-Based on learning experiences in this circle, each student will write a letter in peerScholar and give feedback on the work of three peers.
+Based on learning experiences in this circle, each student will write a letter in peerScholarand give feedback on the work of three peers.

-2. May 20 - May 28 Assess: students give feedback on the letters
+1. May 08 - May 19 Create: students can write their letter.
+2. May 20 - May 28 Assess: students give feedback on the letters written by 3 peers.

-3. May 29 - June 02 Reflect: students reflect on their own work and can use constructive feedback from 3 peers to improve their letter.
+3. May 29 - June 02 Reflect: students reflect on their own work and can use constructive feedback from 3 peers toimprove their letter.

 That's the way to learn together, by sharing critical and creative thoughts about Children's Rights.